Jejezaeni04/Management-Gudang/README.md

 # Management-Gudang
-Open the PHPMyAdmin in your laptop create database in phpmyadmin "managementgudang" open the database import the file .db to phpmyadmin end
+Open PHPMyAdmin on your laptop create database in phpmyadmin "managementgudang"
+Open the database that was created import the .db file into phpmyadmin